 Call us at 323-254-7382

-Eagle Rock Emergency Pet Clinic is a full-service animal emergency clinic and will take both emergency cases as well as less urgent medical and surgical issues.
-Our veterinarians are experienced in all types of conditions and treatments.
+Eagle Rock Emergency Pet Clinic is a full-service animal emergency clinic where we also offer emergency surgeries as well as urgent care and support.

 At Eagle Rock Emergency Pet Clinic, we treat your pets like the valued family members they are.